israa-alghanmi/Combine_BERT_with_GloVe/README.md

 ```

 Optional Arguments:
-Arguments available for providing paths to the dataset, Glove and the fine-tuned BERT ( NOTE: fine-tuning BERT separately and saving a checkpoint are needed before running this code):
+Arguments available for providing paths to a dataset, Glove and a fine-tuned BERT ( NOTE: fine-tuning BERT separately and saving a checkpoint are needed before running this code):
 ``` python
 python main.py --help